bryanl/activeinformer/README.md

-# activeinformer
+# clientkube

-Active Informer is a rethink of the Kubernetes informer concept for interactive applications.
+A more usable Go client for kubernetes?

 Check out a sample in `cmd/tester`